 In addition to teaching courses in Product Management, Entrepreneurship and Consumer Behaviour, Bill supervises students who wish to pursue entrepreneurial opportunities.
 Bill is involved in several student organizations, including MCC (Management Consulting Club) TMG (The Marketing Group) and the LIVE conference.
 Bill sits on the Board of Advisors and Board of Directors of a number of Canadian companies.

-Stephanie is a business librarian and Coordinator of The BRIDGE.
+Stephanie is a business librarian and is Director of Operations & Library Services of The BRIDGE.
 She joined UTSC in 2013 managing the UTSC Library Finance & Trading Lab.
 Prior to joining UTSC, Stephanie worked at BMO Capital Markets for six years in the Investment & Corporate Banking division as a research consultant.
 Stephanie holds a Masters in Library & Information Science from the University of Western Ontario and an Honours Bachelor of Arts from the University of Toronto, Victoria College.

 Sarah holds a Masters of Information and an Honours Bachelor of Science both from the University of Toronto.
 Sarah comes to The BRIDGE as a veteran organizer of hackathons, and has experience connecting with venture capitalists both as a Science Librarian previously at Centennial College, and at York University with the Lassonde School of Engineering.
 She is an advocate for open innovation and spoke on its importance in a TEDx Talk Innovation is for Everyone.
 Learn more about the entrepreneurship services Sarah coordinates at UTSC.